Exact MCMC for Intractable Proposals: Introduction

 \section{Introduction}

-To sample from a distribution with density $\pi$, accept-reject based Markov chain Monte Carlo (MCMC) algorithms produce a $\pi$-ergodic Markov chain using draws from a proposal distribution, $Q(\cdot|x)$.
+To sample from a distribution with density $\pi$, accept-reject based Markov chain Monte Carlo (MCMC) algorithms produce a $\pi$-ergodic Markov chain using draws from a proposal distribution, $Q$.
 Algorithm~\ref{alg:AR_MCMC} details a typical accept-reject based MCMC algorithm, where the acceptance function $\alpha$ is appropriately chosen.
-Let $q( \cdot |x)$ denote the density for $Q( \cdot|x)$.
+Let $q( \cdot |x)$ denote the density of $Q( \cdot|x)$ given the current state of the Markov chain, $x$.
 The popular Metropolis-Hastings algorithm corresponds to a particular choice of $\alpha$:

 If $\pi(x) \propto \tilde{\pi}(x)$, where the normalizing constant is possibly unknown, it is still possible to implement Algorithm~\ref{alg:AR_MCMC} since the unknown normalizing constant cancels.
 The wide use of the Metropolis-Hastings algorithm \citep{dunson2020hastings} is a consequence of this very generality.